Election 2020: President Trump's Tax Plans

 President Trump has already signed an executive order deferring the collection of Social Security payroll taxes that are taken out of each worker's paycheck.
 The 6.2% tax is suspended from September 1 until the end of the year for employees making less than $4,000 for any bi-weekly pay period (i.e., $2,000 per week, or $104,000 per year).

 However, this is not a payroll tax cut.
-As it stands right now, these taxes will still have to be paid later.
+These taxes will still have to be paid later.
 The president's order just delays the due date until 2021 (the IRS says the taxes must be withheld and paid ratably from January 1 to April 30, 2021).
 But if Trump is re-elected, he promised to push for the deferred taxes to be completely forgiven.
 He may also try to implement additional payroll tax cuts.
 If he does, we don't know whether he'll just ask for a partial or temporary cut, or if he'll want to completely and/or permanently do away with the tax.

 It's also important to note that the president's order doesn't require employers to stop withholding the 6.2% Social Security tax.
-Many businesses don't intend to halt withholding for four months if they just have to collect the tax from their employees later, so some workers probably won't see any difference in their paycheck from September to December.
+Many businesses are still withholding the tax, because they don't want to be collecting the tax from their employees later.
+So, some workers aren't seeing any difference in their paycheck during the September to December period.
 In addition, if you're unemployed, retired, or don't have a job for some other reason, the payroll tax deferral won't help you anyway (and neither would a payroll tax cut in 2021).
 If the Social Security tax is cut or eliminated, the government would also have to find some other way to fund Social Security, which won't be easy.

 Middle-Class Tax Cuts